oktadev/okta-blog/_source/_posts/2022-10-11-angular-dependency-injection.md

 The cool thing about having the same public members is that there's no need to change the consuming code.
 Angular instantiates a new instance of `NewAuthService` and provides that dependency to consuming code, even if they still refer to `AuthService`!

 It might not make sense to keep the original `AuthService` around, so eventually you might want to consider transferring all the code references to use the `NewAuthService` only.
-However, the `useClass` configuration option is a fast way for us to quickly substitute one instance of a class for another, which means proof-of-concepts and quick checks can be as fast as a drop of a hat!
+However, the `useClass` configuration option is a fast way for us to quickly substitute one instance of a class for another, which means proof-of-concepts and quick checks can be super-fast!

 ### Configure providers with `useExisting`